Steinkraft Zeolith nährstoffreiches Gemüse Blog Erdbeeren im Garten – klein, rot und voller Nährstoffe

 This is the core of it all—and exactly what makes Marika's method so right.

-According to the Reams Reference Table:
+According to the Reams Reference Chart:

-Poor: under 6 °Brix—little taste, few nutrients
+Poor: under 6° Brix — little flavor, few nutrients

-Average: 10 °Brix—this is the typical supermarket strawberry
+Average: 10° Brix — this is the typical supermarket strawberry

-Good: 14 °Brix—true garden strawberry, fully ripe
+Good: 14° Brix — real garden strawberry, fully ripe

 Fresh, dried, frozen, cooked—what does what?